Have you ever walked into a room and felt worse in a way you couldn't quite describe?

 It's easy to find yourself in a room with CO2 levels high enough to cause measurable cognitive impairment.
 Outside CO2 levels are about 500 parts per million (ppm).
 If you're in a poorly ventilated room the CO2 levels can slowly creep up to over 1,000ppm in just an hour or two.
 CO2 levels higher than 1,000ppm cause significant decreases in people's ability to think:

 Keeping CO2 low is simple: just open a window.
-To keep CO2 extra low, open one window on each side of your indoor space and put a window fan in each with one blowing in and another blowing out.
+To keep CO2 extra low open one window on each side of your indoor space and put a window fan in each with one blowing in and another blowing out.

 If you want your indoor temperature, humidity, and PM2.5 to be different than what's outside then keeping CO2 low gets much more complicated.